tejasmaroo/ChatPDF/README.md

 - **Vector Store Creation**: Creating embeddings of text chunks using `HuggingFaceEmbeddings` and storing them in Chroma for efficient retrieval.
 - **Groq Integration**: Setting up a chat model using `ChatGroq` that generates responses based on user queries and context extracted from PDFs.

-This README provides a comprehensive overview of how to set up and use the Chat with Groq - Multiple PDFs Demo application, along with key concepts and installation instructions.
+This README provides a comprehensive overview of how to set up and use the Chat PDF application, along with key concepts and installation instructions.